DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-20-switching-between-recruitment-cycles-during-rollover-in-support.md

 ---
-title: Switching between recruitment cycles during rollover
+title: Switching between recruitment cycles during rollover in Support
-description: We added a way for users to be able to switch between recruitment cycles during rollover
+description: We added a way for users to be able to switch between recruitment cycles during rollover in Support
 date: 2022-07-20
 tags:
+  - support
   - cycle switcher
   - recruitment cycles
 screenshots: